varungregory/react-redux-one/README.md

 Two types of components in React
 ================================
 - UI Component : UI component are function based components that does not need a state.
-Its purpose is to receive props and present it in the user interface
+Its purpose is to receive props and present it in the user interface.  function base templates/components will not have a render() method.
-- Container Component  : Container components are class based componets that have a state
+- Container Component  : Container components are class based componets that have a state. class based components will have a render() method

 Materialized CSS CDN